Assistant: Callie Bird

 - United States District Court, Northern and Southern Districts of Iowa, The Honorable Donald E. O’Brien, Chief Judge, Law Clerk (1986-1988)

 John Baker is one of the founding attorneys of Greene Espel.
 Other attorneys often request him to seek reversals for their clients on appeal or to protect the results obtained in the trial court.
-A 1986 graduate of the University of Michigan Law School and former federal law clerk, John is an experienced advocate, author, and lecturer on constitutional law, land-use litigation, appellate practice, telecommunications law, defamation, and the law of lawyering.
+A 1986 graduate of the University of Michigan Law School and former federal law clerk, John is an experienced advocate, author, and lecturer on constitutional law, land-use litigation, appellate practice, telecommunications law, and defamation.
+John has presented oral argument on appeal more than 30 times.
 While carrying a full case load, John also serves as an Adjunct Professor at William Mitchell College of Law, teaching Land Use Law.

 First Amendment Litigation